trivedidharmik/pinder/README.md

 2. Location updates may be less frequent when app is in background
 3. Initial location permission requests may need app restart on some devices
 4. Geocoding services require an active internet connection
+5. Geofence does not work as expected in emulators, please use physical device for accurate results.

 ## Architecture & Dependencies
 - MVVM Architecture